Marin Rozić

 He spent most of his career with Cibona, playing 16 seasons with the club.

-National team career
+National career

 He was a member of the Croatia national team many years.

 He was a part of the national team at Eurobasket 2007 and Eurobasket 2009.

-On 15 November 2018, Croatia head coach Dražen Anzulović invited him to the national team after 9 years, for the qualifications for the 2019 World Cup.
+On 15 November 2018, head coach Dražen Anzulović invited him to the national team after 9 years, for the qualifications for the 2019 World Cup.